NephosIntegration/Formula.SimpleRepo/README.md

 `RepositoryBase` provides all CRUD (Create Read Update Delete) operations.

-`ReadOnlyRepositoryBase` provodes read only operations.
+`ReadOnlyRepositoryBase` provides read only operations.

 It uses centers around a model as a POCO (Plain Old C# Object) that represents the data / resource to be retrieved and inserted.
 This is supplied as the first generic you provide to your repository `TModel`.